AaronRandall/scenarios/README.md

 # Scenarios - iOS App Acceptance Testing

-## What
+## Overview
 Scenarios (Scenar-iOS, geddit?) is an application that handles running iOS acceptance tests, on a simulator or physical device.

-Record interactions with your iOS app using Instruments, then package that output as tests.
+Record interactions with your iOS app using Instruments, then package the output as tests.
 Scenarios enables you to easily run a collection of tests against simulated and real app installs, and can be used ad-hoc, or connected to a continuous integration server.

+Here's what the sample app & test included with this project look like:

 Demo here.